 Your journey to a successful bone graft starts long before you’re in the dental chair.
 The single most important step is choosing a qualified and experienced dental surgeon who you trust.
 At your consultation, be completely open about your medical history, including any conditions like diabetes, and list all medications you take.
 If you have any existing oral health issues, such as gum disease, they must be fully treated before your graft surgery.
 Your dentist will provide specific pre-op instructions—follow them to the letter.
 This might include taking antibiotics beforehand or arranging for a ride home.
 Think of it as a partnership: your surgeon handles the procedure, and you handle the prep work to make their job as effective as possible.

-Essential Post-Op Care Guidelines
+Your Post-Op Care Checklist

 Once your surgery is complete, the focus shifts to recovery.
 Your surgeon will give you a detailed list of aftercare instructions, and following them is critical for proper healing.
 This includes keeping your mouth clean as directed, which may involve gentle saltwater rinses.
 You’ll also need to stick to a soft food diet for a period, avoiding anything hard, crunchy, or chewy that could disturb the graft site.
 Think smoothies, yogurt, and soups.
 Taking all prescribed medications, especially antibiotics, is essential to prevent infection.
 If you notice anything unusual or feel that something is wrong, don’t wait.
 Call your oral surgeon’s office right away.
 Early intervention can often resolve an issue before it becomes a major problem and keep you on track for your future dental implant.

-Lifestyle Habits for Better Healing
+Simple Lifestyle Changes for Faster Healing

 Your daily habits have a major impact on your body’s ability to heal.
 If you smoke, it’s crucial to stop, at least for the duration of the healing process.
 Smoking restricts blood flow, which can starve the new graft of the oxygen and nutrients it needs to integrate with your jawbone, significantly increasing the risk of failure.
 Beyond smoking, maintaining excellent overall oral hygiene helps prevent bacteria from interfering with the surgical site.
 A balanced diet rich in vitamins and minerals also gives your body the fuel it needs to rebuild bone.
 These healthy habits don’t just support your bone graft; they contribute to the long-term success of all our dental services and your overall well-being.